steadylearner/ethdev-diary/README.md

 # Record of eth learning process

-I will continue until I get first job with this.
+I will continue until I get the first eth job with this.

 ## Start